pSUNSET/Pytlin/README.md

 ```

 As you see, the result is `false` because the `==` operator in kotlin
-not only compares the value of the numbers but also checks out the type of them.
+not only compares the value of the numbers but also checks whether they are in same type.

 But the function named `valEq` can deal with two problems we met.
-Let's replace `==` operator to `valEq` keyword:
+Let's replace `==` operators with `valEq` infix functions.

 ```kotlin
 import net.psunset.pytlin.lang.valEq